Douglas K. SheffSenior Partner

 Douglas K. Sheff is the senior partner at Sheff Law.
 He has over 30 years of experience in all aspects of personal injury law and has earned a reputation for obtaining consistent, outstanding recoveries for his clients.
 He focuses his practice on representing victims of traumatic brain injury, wrongful death, construction site, trucking and other automobile accidents, workplace accidents, and defective products.
 He has received numerous honors and awards for his work as a lawyer, a consumer advocate and an educator.
 He is a nationally renowned brain injury litigation expert.
 An accomplished writer and speaker, Mr. Sheff regularly lectures other attorneys, both inside and outside of Massachusetts, on issues regarding personal injury, and appears on television, radio and in print media as a legal expert.

-Mr. Sheff has been a member and leader of the American Association for Justice (AAJ) for many years.
+Attorney Sheff has been a leader of the American Association for Justice (AAJ) for many years.
 The AAJ is the largest and most significant organization in the Country for trial attorneys and a force for positive legislative change and individual advocacy.
-Doug currently serves on the AAJ’s Board of Governors and Traumatic Brain Injury Litigation Group.
-He was elected by his peers nationally to chair AAJ’s 100 State Delegates, and has served as Chair of its Council of Presidents, representing fifty thousand attorneys nationwide.
+He currently serves on the AAJ's Board of Governors and Traumatic Brain Injury Litigation Group Executive Committee.
+He was elected by his peers nationally to chair AAJ's 100 State Delegates, and has served as Chair of its Council of Presidents, representing fifty thousand attorneys nationwide.

-Doug has always taken great pride in working with other leaders in the legal community and has made it a priority in his practice to always lead by example.
-Doug is extremely proud to be the only Attorney in Massachusetts’ history to have ever held the positions of President of the MBA, President of MATA as well as Governor of the AAJ, highlighting his local and national commitment to the betterment of the practice of law and public service.
+Attorney Sheff has always taken great pride in working with other leaders in the legal community and has made it a priority in his practice to always lead by example.
+He is extremely proud to be the only Attorney in Massachusetts' history to have held the positions of President of the MBA, President of MATA as well as Governor of the AAJ, highlighting his local and national commitment to the betterment of the practice of law and public service:

 - J.D., Boston College Law School, Newton, Massachusetts, 1984